 Julian May’s Saga of the Exiles (1981 – 1984)

-The story of the ‘Saga’ itself is complex, beginning in a near future period of our own world, and then plunging back into a far, far distant past, as we follow the adventures and misadventures of a diverse group of men and women across primeval Europe and beyond.
-Indeed in is from the past and specifically our own Celtic past here in Ireland, that Julian May drew her chief inspiration.
-The world created for us is one populated by peoples and cultures that for anyone of Irish, Scottish or Welsh descent are both eerily familiar yet obviously alien.
+The story of the ‘Saga’ itself is complex beginning in a near future period of our own world and then plunging back into a far, far distant past as we follow the adventures and misadventures of a diverse group of time-stranded men and women across primeval Europe and beyond.
+Indeed it is from the past and specifically our own Celtic past here in Ireland that Julian May drew her chief inspiration.
+The world created for us is one populated by peoples and cultures that for anyone of Irish, Scottish or Welsh descent is eerily familiar while being ostensibly alien.
 And if you’re worried that this is yet another awful rehashing of Irish and Celtic Mythology under Fantasy or Science-Fiction dress, don’t be.
-The Saga is much more than that, much greater, much grander, and at times altogether more moving.
-It is one of those very rare stories in literature where, when the final character has issued their final words, and the author has finished the last closing sentence, we are left with a profound sense of loss, as if we have left an old friend behind.
-The only other work to have touched me so was Tolkien’s ‘The Lord of the Rings’, and the only work in my opinion to come close to rivalling it.
+The Saga is much more than that, much greater, much grander and at times altogether more moving.
+It is one of those very rare stories in literature where, when the main characters have issued their final words and the author has finished the closing sentence, we are left with a profound sense of loss as if we have left an old friend behind.
+The only other work to have touched me so was the ending of Tolkien’s ‘The Lord of the Rings’ and the only work in my opinion to come close to rivalling May’s.

-Some years later, to the gratitude of readers like me, Julian May returned to the universe she had created, but wisely not to the original story.
+Some years later, to the gratitude of readers like me, Julian May returned to the universe she had created but wisely not to the original story.
 Instead she took us forward (and backward) to a tale that explained how the world shown in the books of the ‘Saga’ came to be.
-It is, I suppose, a prequel, but that, with its dire overtones of other lesser prequels to SF and Fantasy works by lesser writers eager to cash in on the popularity of their books, implies something grubby and exploitative, a reselling of old ideas in a new form.
+It is, I suppose, a prequel but that with its dire overtones of other prequels to SF and Fantasy works by lesser writers eager to cash in on the popularity of their books implies something grubby and exploitative, a reselling of old ideas in a new form.
 The books of the ‘Milieu Series’ are most certainly not that.
-They are entirely new, entirely Science-Fiction, and an epic in their own right but one much more personal, much more focused, much more (ironically) human.
-They are like a literary Celtic knot that ties the two series of her imagination together, so that there is no beginning, no end, but an incredible seamless whole.
+They are entirely new, entirely Science-Fiction and an epic in their own right but one much more personal, much more focused, much more (ironically) human.
+They are like a literary Celtic knot that ties the two series of her imagination together so that there is no beginning, no end, but an incredible seamless whole.

-Julian May left the world (or worlds) of the ‘Exiles’ and ‘Milieu Series’ books behind long ago, and has published many other novels since.
-However none have come close to equalling that which came before, being somewhat mundane middle-of-the-road SF efforts.
-But that doesn’t matter.
-With her two earlier series she has established herself as one of the truly great writers of the SF genre.
+Julian May left the world (or worlds) of the ‘Exiles’ and ‘Milieu Series’ books behind long ago and has published many other novels since.
+However none have come close to equalling that which came before being somewhat mundane middle-of-the-road SF efforts.
+However that doesn’t matter.
+With her two earlier series she has established herself as one of the truly great writers of the Sci-Fi genre.

 UPDATE 29/01/2013: Good news!
 Tor Books are reissuing the entire series of novels in the Saga of the (Pliocene) Exiles and the Milieu sequence.
 More information here and an interview with Julia (Julian) May here from 1982.
 Though dated by some of the events of recent history I still say: buy these books!